rinagalperin/biomedical_nel/readme.md

 Intuitively, using the context of the word in the post can give better indication of whether or not it is an actual medical term or not.
 In the above case, 'מערכת כמוני' can imply that 'כמוני' is a type/name of a system and not a drug.

-We use n-grams for context analysis, i.e.- combinations of one or more words that represent entities, phrases, concepts, and themes that appear in the text.
+We use context analysis, i.e.- combinations of one or more words that represent entities, phrases, concepts, and themes that appear in the text.
 The exact process we chose is described in the _Training data construction_ section.

 ## Training data construction
 We use the output from HRM and the manual annotations, which can be found [here](https://drive.google.com/file/d/17JTxutH15P3R-Wd4x3d5ulY22KW0vVUC/view?usp=sharing) and attempt to use a contextual relevance language model to improve